 Palliative care is provided to:

-- Support’s your elderly parent’s life trying to keep them as healthy as possible regardless of their condition.
+- Support’s every day life trying to keep them as healthy as possible regardless of their condition

-- Palliative care uses a team with everyone involved to help address the needs of your elderly parent who is ill and yourself and other family members.
+- Palliative care uses a team with everyone involved to help address the needs of your elderly parent nd yourself and other family members

-- Palliative care can take place anywhere, anytime.
-In Hospital, hospices, or in other people’s homes.
+- Palliative care can take place anywhere, anytime – in hospital, hospices, or in at home

 From general care to specialist care there are a variety of people who provide palliative care.
-From those who give day to day care to your elderly relative, to family, friends, your parents GP, community nurses, social care workers, care workers, even spiritual care professionals and Marie Curie nurses.
-So there is a lot of support available for you and your elderly parent with end of life planning.
+From those who give day to day care to family, friends, your parents GP, community nurses, social care workers, care workers, even spiritual care professionals and Marie Curie nurses.

-It is a part of the role of all the professionals who may get involved towards the end of your elderly relative’s life to work with you and your relative on putting together an end of life planning and care procedure and agreeing on an Advance Care Plan.
-Among the things this could include are:-
+It is a part of the role of all the professionals who may get involved towards the end of your elderly relative’s life to work with you on putting together an end of life planning and care procedure and agreeing on an Advance Care Plan.
+Discussions about the plan could include:-